Four-manifolds, geometries and knots: Almost coherent, restrained and locally virtually indicable

 Note that $\beta_1^{(2)}(\pi)=0$ if $N$ is amenable.
 Every knot group is an HNN extension with finitely generated base and associated subgroups, by Theorem 1.13, and in all known cases these subgroups are $FP_2$.

 \begin{theorem} Let $K$ be a $2$-knot such that $\pi=\pi K$ has an almost coherent, locally virtually indicable, restrained normal subgroup $E$ which is not locally finite.
-Then either $\pi'$ is finite or $\pi\cong\Phi$ or $M(K)$ is aspherical or $E$ is abelian of rank $1$ and $\pi/E$ has infinitely many ends or $E$ is elementary amenable, $h(E)=1$ and $\pi/E$ has one or infinitely many ends. \end{theorem}
+Then either $\pi'$ is finite or $\pi\cong\Phi$ or $M(K)$ is aspherical or $E$ is locally virtually $\mathbb{Z}$ and $\pi/E$ has one or infinitely many ends. \end{theorem}

 \begin{proof} Let $F$ be a finitely generated subgroup of $E$.
 Since $F$ is $FP_2$ and virtually indicable it has a subgroup of finite index which is an HNN extension over a finitely generated base, by Theorem 1.13.
 Since $F$ is restrained the HNN extension is ascending, and so $\beta_1^{(2)}(F)=0$, by Lemma 2.1.
-Hence $\beta_1^{(2)}(E)=0$ and so $\beta_1^{(2)}(\pi)=0$, by Theorem 7.2 of [L\"u].
+Hence $\beta_1^{(2)}(E)=0$ and so $\beta_1^{(2)}(\pi)=0$ \cite[Theorem 7.2.(3)]{[Lu]}.